a0s21en5/DevOps_Bootcamp/Notes/Notes.md

 2. Subdomains :- virustotal.com
 3. You have to rank subdomains by unpopularity less travelled road
 4. find ip address :- for Example ping google.com
+5. which programming language this website is using